HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 located and sized to compliment existing historic windows and doors.

-is necessary, do so within the existing historic opening size and matching the original design.
+If requiring replacement(or new where previous originals removed), replace in kind.
+When replacementis necessary, do SO within the existing historic opening size and matching the original design.
 Use same

 constructed of wood, replacements should also be wood, likewise with steel windows and doors.
 Clear or